s-mcdonald/json/README.md

 #### Serializing Enums

-PHPJson also supports serializing all forms of enums,pure and backed.
+`PHPJson` also supports serializing all forms of enums, pure and backed.

 Pure Enum
 ```php